-The UCC28C5x-Q1 controllers are peak current mode pulse width modulators.
+The UCCx8C5x controllers are peak current mode pulse width modulators.
 These controllers have an onboard amplifier and can be used in isolated and nonisolated power supply designs.
-There is an onboard totem pole gate driver capable of delivering 1 A of peak current.
-This is a high-speed PWM capable of operating at switching frequencies up to 1 MHz.
-Section 9-1 shows a typical off-line application with UCC28C44-Q1.
-The UCC28C54-Q1 can be used directly to substitute UCC28C44-Q1 by drop-in.
+The onboard totem pole gate driver is capable of delivering 1 A of peak current.
+This high-speed PWM is capable of operating at switching frequencies up to 1 MHz.
+As UCCx8C5x can be used to directly substitute UCCx8C4x by drop-in, the design steps are the same as those for UCCx8C4x.
+The same design example, including the layout, of UCCx8C4x is reused for UCCx8C5x in the below.
+9-1 shows a typical off-line application using UCC38C44.